You Can Take on Stress

 Try focusing on what you can control—and letting go of what you can’t.

 Try to not put too much pressure on yourself—keep your to-do list small and don’t try to make everything perfect.
-Remember that you’re doing it all during a pandemic, so give yourself some room to reduce unrealistic expectations.
+Remember to give yourself some room to reduce unrealistic expectations.

 And avoid illegal drug, alcohol, and tobacco use.
 Marijuana alone can make you feel depressed, anxious, and paranoid—weakening your motivation to do the things you love.